We like to remove Let's Encrypt certificate in Windows Server. Before we uninstall Let's Encrypt…

 [PS] C:\>Get-Mailbox -ResultSize Unlimited | Where-Object {$_.EmailAddressPolicyEnabled -eq $False} | Set-Mailbox -EmailAddressPolicyEnabled $True

-There are a lot of options to enable automatically update email addresses based on the email address policy.
+There are many options to enable automatically update email addresses based on the email address policy.
 Which one did you use?

 Keep on reading: List all SMTP addresses with PowerShell »